rayryeng/Udacity_Deep_Reinforcement_Learning_Nanodegree/p2_continuous-control/Report.md

 Actor and Critic networks incorporate this information in order to update their weights.
-As seen in the benchmark implementation of this project, what is different about the update step is that instead of updating the weights after every iteration, we perform 10 update steps every 20 timestamps.
-This seems to make learning more stable.
+As seen in the benchmark implementation of this project, what is different about the update step is that instead of updating the weights after every iteration, we perform 20 update steps every 40 timestamps.
+This is in contrast with the benchmark implementation which does 10 update steps every 20 timestamps.
+The rationale behind this is to allow many more experiences / transitions to be collected before performing parameter updates.
+As seen in the benchmark implementation, this makes training more stable.

 ## DDPG Architectures

 In the original DDPG paper, this problem would be considered "low-dimensional", so only fully-connected layers are used so we directly used the state vectors to feed into the Actor and Critic networks.
-Specifically, there are three fully-connected layers in this architecture with 400 neurons, 300 neurons and finally 4 output neurons that represent the actions required for interacting with the environment.
+Specifically, there are three fully-connected layers in this architecture with 600 neurons, 400 neurons and finally 4 output neurons that represent the actions required for interacting with the environment.
+In the original DDPG paper, this was 400 and 300 respectively for the hidden layers.
+The increase in the number of neurons helps as there is more information from the agents contributing to the Replay Buffer and so we would want a higher capacity representation to accompany this.
 What is additionally implemented is batch normalisation after each fully connected-layer, before the activation function to help centre the data so that the model can be trained easier.
 We also opted to use ReLU activation functions as seen in the original paper with no activation function